-Trading 212 also has a seperate CFD trading account, from which they will be profiting from any customers they convert.
-CFD stands for Contract of Difference, and is a form of speculative trading as to whether asset prices will rise or fall without having to directly buy the asset.
+Trading 212 also has a separate CFD trading account, from which they will be profiting from any customers they convert.
+CFD stands for Contract of Difference and is a form of speculative trading as to whether asset prices will rise or fall without having to directly buy the asset.
 It is essentially a very risky form of trading and best avoided because most people lose money trading.
 Hence companies like Trading 212 profit from these trading activities.

 I’d previously ignored passing offers of free shares as I’d assumed Trading 212 was more a CFD trading platform and from what I’ve ever seen, the vast majority of people lose money trading, be that shares, currencies or any other markets.